sqlxpert/stay-stopped-aws-rds-aurora/README.md

 The design is simple but robust:

-- You can start your database manually or on a schedule (try [github.com/sqlxpert/lights-off-aws](/../../../lights-off-aws#lights-off) !), whenever you like.
+- You can start your database manually or on a schedule (check out [github.com/sqlxpert/lights-off-aws](/../../../lights-off-aws#lights-off) ! ), whenever you like.

 - This tool only stops databases that _AWS_ is starting after they've been stopped for 7 days: